juniorcfaj/third-project/README.md

 Project Settings > Pipelines > Service Connection
 Use you Resouce Group that you've created.
 In my case is "tfstate"

+Create a environment named "VM-TEST" as used in pipeline.yaml

 ### Add into Pipelines --> Library --> Secure files these 2 files: the private secure file : id_rsa key the terraform tfvars file : terraform.tfvars

 ![image](https://github.com/juniorcfaj/third-project/blob/main/src/pipelines.png)